sonic-net/DASH/Documentation/dash-hld.md

 ## Architecture

 SONiC is structured into various containers that communicate through multiple logical databases via a shared Redis instance.
-DASH will make use of the SONiC modified infrastructure as shown in the figure below.
+DASH will make use of the SONiC infrastructure as shown in the figure below.

 <br/>**The figure below is a draft (work in progress)**<br/>